-There are four (4) existing residences on the site.
-An estimated 10 people live in these existing residences that are to be removed, and these people will be displaced to new residences off-site.
+There is one (1) existing residence on the site.
+An estimated 2 people lived in this existing residence that is to be removed, and those occupants have already relocated.
+The home to be removed is currently vacant.

 k.
 Proposed measures to avoid or reduce displacement impacts, if any: